-In 1999, the Vermont Supreme Court handed down its decision in Baker v.
-State, holding that same-sex couples must be granted the same benefits and protections that heterosexual couples received under state law.
-The court instructed the state legislature to determine how to grant same-sex couples such benefits and protections but didn't require the state to allow same-sex couples to be legally married.
-The solution was to create a separate but equal (at least at the state level) process.
+The Vermont Supreme Court handed down its crucial decision in Baker v.
+State (1999).
+This ruling held that same-sex couples must be granted certain rights and protections.
+Further, these rights and protections had to be the same as those heterosexual couples receive under state law.
+The court instructed the state legislature to decide how to grant these benefits and protections.
+But it didn't require the state to allow same-sex couples to be legally married.
+The solution was to create a separate but equal process, at least at the state level.

-The next year (2000), the state passed a bill allowing same-sex couples to enter into civil unions.
+In 2000, the year after Baker, the state passed a bill allowing same-sex couples to enter into civil unions.
 Town clerks were authorized to give licenses to same-sex couples for these unions in the same way they would give out marriage licenses.
-Same-sex couples could be joined in civil union by anyone authorized to perform marriages under state law and would have to divorce under state law in the same way heterosexual couples would.
+Same-sex couples could be joined in civil union by anyone authorized to perform marriages under state law.
+They would have to divorce under state law in the same way heterosexual couples would.

-Same-sex couples in civil unions in Vermont are entitled to all the benefits available under state law to married couples, including medical decisions, estate inheritance, overseeing burials, transferring properties, and certain tax breaks.
-Employers are required to treat civil union couples in the same way they treated other married couples, in matters including health benefits, marital status discrimination law, workers' compensation benefits, taxation, family leave benefits and wage assignment laws.
+Same-sex couples in civil unions in Vermont were entitled to all the benefits available under state law to married couples, such as medical decisions and estate inheritance.
+Those benefits also included overseeing burials, transferring properties, and certain tax breaks.
+Employers were required to treat civil union couples in the same way they treated other married couples.
+This meant in matters including health benefits and marital status discrimination law.
+It also included worker's compensation benefits and taxation.
+Finally, it included family leave benefits and wage assignment laws.

 Civil Union Replaced by Same-Sex Marriage

-The Vermont civil union bill was a landmark in the fight over gay marriages.
+The Vermont civil union bill was a landmark in the fight over gay marriage.
 For the first time, a state allowed gay couples to have all the same benefits as married couples under state law.
-In 2009, Vermont went one step further and became the fourth state to approve same-sex marriages.
-The civil union is no longer available in Vermont, but any civil union entered into before September 1, 2009 is still honored.
+In 2009, Vermont went one step further and became the fourth state to approve same-sex marriage.
+The civil union is no longer available in Vermont, but any civil union entered into before Sept.
+1, 2009, is still honored.

 Civil unions and the similar domestic partnership option are still offered in some states, such as Colorado, even though same-sex marriage is now legal at the federal level.
 Civil unions are also still available in Hawaii, Illinois, and New Jersey.
-The states of Oregon and Nevada provide broad domestic partnership benefits.
+Oregon and Nevada provide broad domestic partnership benefits.

 Getting Married (and Divorced) in Vermont: The Basics